 - We use two-factor authorization for key steps such as re-setting your passphrase, updating your email or phone number, and verifying payment contacts.

 At Simple, we care about your security—not just for your Simple account, but for everything you do online.
 A unified defense is the best way to foil would-be criminals, and these easy, effective precautions will help us do just that.
+Check out this article for more information about the security of online banks.

 Disclaimer: Hey!
 Welcome to our disclaimer.
 Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner banks, The Bancorp Bank and BBVA Compass, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.